 National Environmental Policy Act.
 The National Environmental Policy Act ("NEPA") requires the federal government to undertake an environmental review prior to making a decision on most proposed federal actions - such as permits, leases, and rights-of-way.
 The Trump Administration significantly revised the regulations implementing NEPA in 2020 in an effort to make the review process more efficient and more narrowly tailored to the agency's specific action.
-The Biden Administration is in the process of an initial revision to the NEPA regulations, and in October 2021 the White House Council on Environmental Quality ("CEQ") published a proposed rule that would undo many of the changes adopted in 2020.
-The current administration has also stated its intention to undertake a second and more comprehensive round of revisions.
-The immediate changes may not have a significant impact on federal reviews related to the Sponsor's actions because the Trump Administration rule was never fully implemented by the agencies; however, continued change may increase agency review times associated with federal actions as agencies adjust to changing requirements and react to any resulting litigation.
+The Biden Administration undertook an initial revision to the NEPA regulations which were finalized in 2022, essentially reverting to the pre-2020 rule language for a few elements of the rules.
+The White House Council on Environmental Quality ("CEQ") is expected to publish a round-two rulemaking in early 2023 that will make more significant revisions to the Trump-era rule.
+In addition, in early 2023 CEQ issued Guidance to the federal agencies on how agencies should consider greenhouse gas emissions and climate impacts in the course of their reviews under NEPA.
+The 2022 regulatory changes may not have a significant impact on federal reviews related to the Sponsor's actions because the Trump Administration rule was never fully implemented by the agencies; however, continued change may increase agency review times associated with federal actions as agencies adjust to changing requirements and react to any resulting litigation.

 Endangered Species Act.
-The federal Endangered Species Act, as amended ("ESA"), restricts activities that may affect endangered and threatened species or their habitats.
+The federal Endangered Species Act, as amended ("ESA"), restricts or prohibits activities that may affect endangered and threatened species or their habitats.
 If endangered species are located in areas of the Underlying Properties where seismic surveys, development activities or abandonment operations may be conducted, the work could be prohibited, delayed or expensive mitigation may be required.
 On August 27, 2019, the U.S. Fish and Wildlife Service published a final rule adopting several changes to the federal regulations that implement the ESA, including changes to the procedures and criteria for listing or removing species from the Lists of Endangered and Threatened Wildlife and Plants and for designating critical habitat.
 In January 2021, President Biden issued an Executive Order announcing that the new administration would initiate a review of the 2019 amendments to the ESA rules.
-The Biden Administration has rescinded one of the rules adopted by the prior administration, dealing with critical habitat, and has stated its intention to revise other rules.
+The Biden Administration has rescinded one of the rules adopted by the prior administration, dealing with critical habitat, and has stated its intention to revise other rules, but that has not yet occurred.
 Changes to these rules could make a federal review process occasioned by the application for permits, rights of way, or leases more complex.
 Designation of new species as threatened or endangered could cause the Sponsor to incur additional costs arising from species protection measures, could result in limitations on activities, and could require a more complex regulatory compliance process.